AnishaPerera/Applied-Project/databases/readme.txt

 Note :-

-If unable to import using pgadmin in postgresql, use the SQL shell(psql) with restore command for import
+If unable to import using pgadmin in postgresql, use the SQL shell(psql) with commands below for import

+psql -U user_name -W -d db_name -f vulnerabilitiesDB.sql

+psql -U user_name -W -d db_name -f users.sql

+(replace user_name with your postgres username and db_name with your database name)